How to Trade the Rising Wedge Pattern’s 81% Success Rate

 • The pattern is more reliable if the wedge is in an uptrend.

-• The target of a rising wedge breakout can be calculated by adding the height of the widest apex of the wedge to the breakout zone.
+• The target of a rising wedge breakout can be calculated by adding the height of the wedge’s widest apex to the breakout zone.

 Chart Patterns & Stock Chart Insights & Lessons